wishful-project/examples/Get_Started_Examples/Simple_GNURadio_Example/README.md

 The controller is implemented in ```wishful_simple_controller.py```

-The controller program permits to: (*i*) discovery of agent nodes, (*ii*) installation of GNURadio waveforms on the agents, (*iii*) monitor values from the GNURadio waveform, and (*iv*) configure parameters on the GNURadio waveform.
+The WiSHFUL Controller permits to: (*i*) discovery of agent nodes, (*ii*) installation of GNURadio waveforms on the agents, (*iii*) monitor values from the GNURadio waveform, and (*iv*) configure parameters on the GNURadio waveform.

-In addition, the WiSHFUL controller executes the logic for controlling the experiment, where we distinguish three phases: (*i*) we wait for all agent nodes to connect in the WiSHFUL controller, (*ii*) setup the corresponding waveforms in each agent, and (*iii*) monitor/configure parameters on the GNURadio waveforms.
+Also, the WiSHFUL controller executes the logic for controlling the experiment, where we distinguish three phases: (*i*) we wait for all agent nodes to connect to the WiSHFUL controller, (*ii*) set up the corresponding waveforms in each agent, and (*iii*) monitor/configure parameters on the GNURadio waveforms.

 ### The WiSHFUL agents

-The two agents that we will use in this example dont implement any specific functionality.
+The two agents that we will use in this example don't implement any specific functionality.
 Their sole purpose in this experiment is to connect to the WiSHFUL controller and wait for instructions (passed through UPI calls).

 The agents are implemented in:
 - ```agent_tx.py``` for the transmitter;
 - ```agent_rx.py``` for the receiver

-In order to better understand all the phases of the this example tutorial and the single UPI function usage, we add inline comment to both controller and agent programs.
+To better understand all the phases of this example tutorial and the single UPI function usage, we add inline comment to both controller and agent programs.

 ## 2. Access WiSHFUL CONTROLLER